 Can Your Local Landscaper Restore Your Shoreline?
 Look at These Photos of Landscapers’ Work and See for Yourself

 You know how the photographers on Discovery Channel-type nature shows need to camp out for months or years to photograph a rare event – like the 1-day mating season of a near-extinct rainforest bird?
-Can you imagine the planning and patience that goes into documenting a rare event like that?
+Can you imagine the planning and patience that goes into documenting that?

-We, Lakeshore Guys, have pulled off a similar feat of photography: we’ve photographed the blink-of-an-eye lifespan of shorelines built by landscapers!
-We captured some of those shorelines’ short and ugly lifespans on camera, just as Mother Nature devoured them and spat the bones into the water.
+We, Lakeshore Guys®, have pulled off a similar feat of photography: we’ve photographed the blink-of-an-eye lifespan of shorelines built by landscapers, contractors, and other non-specialists.
+We captured some of those shorelines’ short and ugly lifespans on camera, just as Mother Nature ate them whole and spat the bones into the water.

-But our photos don’t capture the pain of the property owners who paid good money for the shorelines we’re about to show you.
+But our photos don’t capture the pain of the property owners who paid good money for the shorelines (or boat ramps) we’re about to show you.

-They call Lakeshore Guys because their landscaper-built shorelines are washing away, soon to become government-owned property (that the homeowners still must pay taxes on).
+They call Lakeshore Guys® because their landscaper-built shorelines are washing away, soon to become government-owned property (that the homeowners still must pay taxes on).
+In extreme cases erosion has brought the water’s edge within a few feet of the home’s foundation.

 They call us with frustration because they paid someone – almost always a landscaper – to build a shoreline that was supposed to hang together for more than a season.

 We wish we could call this photo gallery “Landscapers’ Greatest Hits,” “Scariest Shorelines Ever Built,” or “The Landscaper Shoreline Freak Show” – but there’s nothing extraordinary about these photos or the shorelines in them.
-They’re ordinary photos of the typical work of your typical landscaper.
+These are ordinary photos of the typical work of your typical landscaper.

 The Slip n’ Slide